Guard and archers of Mary, Queen of Scots: Personnel

+Murder of David Rizzio

 The role of the guard at Holyroodhouse when David Rizzio was murdered on 9 March 1566 is unclear and most contemporary reports and letters do not mention them.
 They were either overwhelmed, or surrendered at the command of John Stewart of Traquair who was said to be complicit with the rebels.
-Traquair is more often said to have accompanied Arthur Erskine of Blackgrange during Mary's ride to Dunbar Castle as captain of the Guard.
+According to Lord Herries's Historie of the reigne of Marie Queen of Scots, the Laird of Traquair was not present, being "privy to the design", and the guard was also "out of the way".
+However, Traquair is also said to have accompanied Arthur Erskine of Blackgrange during Mary's ride to Dunbar Castle as captain of the Guard.
 Mary wrote that while the rebel lords held the palace, her "familiar servitors and guard" were debarred from her service.

+The footmen

 On 27 March 1566, Thomas Randolph and the Earl of Bedford wrote an account of Rizzio's death mentioning that "besides her Guard, she hath 300 soldiers in wages which are paid by the Town", a burden on the town of Edinburgh.
 Thomas Merrilees provided Captain Stewart with a quantity of "lint" on 29 November 1566 either to be matches for guns for the footmen or in connection with fireworks at the baptism of James VI.
 Captain James Cullen was made "searcher of the Inglismen" in July 1566, a kind of customs officer for cross-border market traders.
 He was said to be a follower of the Earl of Bothwell.
 The footmen were the "waged men of war" mentioned in the first band of the Confederate Lords made on 16 June 1567.

+From July 1566, the soldiers' wages were paid monthly to Captains Robert and Hugh Lauder, Alexander Stewart and James Cullen, for wages of the footmen, the "four captains of footmen of war".
+In February 1567, Mary was at Seton Palace and the gates were guarded by Captain Cullen, who was said by William Drury to have the greatest credit with the queen.

 According to the Book of Articles, John Stewart of Traquair as a senior captain of the guard attended Mary's bedchamber at Holyroodhouse on the night of the murder of Lord Darnley.
-Mary bought James Savoy a new banner in April 1567 and he served as a trumpeter at the coronation of James VI.
+Mary bought James Savoy a new banner in April 1567 and he subsequently served as a trumpeter at the coronation of James VI, at the siege of Dunbar Castle in September 1567, and at the opening of Parliament in July 1578.